 R. Eric Thomas is the national bestselling author of Here For It, or How to Save Your Soul in America, a Read with Jenna book club pick featured on Today and “a laugh-out-loud memoir strongly recommended for everyone” (Library Journal).
 His biography of Rep. Maxine Waters, Reclaiming Her Time, co-authored with Helena Andrews-Dyer, makes “the case that political biographies shine bright when they have as much panache as their subject” (Washington Post).
-He is also a television writer (AppleTV+’s Dickinson, FX’s Better Things), a playwright, and the long-running host of The Moth in Philadelphia and D.C., and he is a Senior Staff Writer for Elle.com where he writes “Eric Reads the News,” a daily current events and culture column.
+He is also a television writer (AppleTV+’s Dickinson, FX’s Better Things), a playwright, and the long-running host of The Moth in Philadelphia and D.C..
+For four years he was a Senior Staff Writer for Elle.com where he wrote “Eric Reads the News,” a daily current events and culture column.
 He won the 2016 Barrymore Award for Best New Play and the 2018 Dramatists Guild Lanford Wilson Award.

 With over a million social media shares, Eric’s ELLE.com column “Eric Reads the News” has quickly become an online humor staple.
 Covering pop culture, politics and current events, the column is a sardonic and sassy take on our world.

 His play, TIME IS ON OUR SIDE, was commissioned by Simpatico Theater Project and developed with PlayPenn.
 It was the recipient of two 2016 Barrymore Awards, including Best New Play, and was named one of six finalists for the Harold and Mimi Steinberg American Theater Critics Association New Play Award.
 Of the play, The Philadelphia Inquirer wrote, “it’s a superbly crafted two-hour mystery… Thomas creates an entire world with seeming room for all of humanity’s hopes and dreams, foibles and longings.”